-Article L. 2141-3 provides for three types of exclusion grounds:
+Indeed, Article L. 2141-3 provides for three types of exclusion grounds:

-- Judicial winding-up; no self-cleaning procedure is provided. - Personal bankruptcy or management prohibition; no self-cleaning procedure is provided. - Admission to receivership, except if the economic operator proves that it has been authorized to continue its activities for the foreseeable duration of the contract, or benefits from a recovery plan (such possibility)
+- Judicial winding-up; no self-cleaning procedure is provided. - Personal bankruptcy or management prohibition; no self-cleaning procedure is provided. - Admission to receivership, except if the economic operator (i) benefits from a recovery plan or (ii) proves that it has been authorized to continue its activities for the foreseeable duration of the contract.